thesandboxgame/sandbox-smart-contracts/docs/topics/avatar/avatar.md

 - Sand Token SC: This is the [ERC20](https://eips.ethereum.org/EIPS/eip-20) smart contract that do the accounting of the Sand token.
+- Polygon bridge: This is a set of contracts and backends provided by Matic/Polygon and used to bridge assets between L1 (Ethereum) and L2 (Matic/Polygon).

 ## Process